vaibhav519/Walkover-Quiz/README.md

 6. Use the "User Panel" to login to User Panel.
 Default user - "User1" pass- "1234567".

 # CI/CD Setup:

-1.Create a GitHub repository.
+1. Create a GitHub repository.
 You may initialize it with a README, license, .gitignore.
-2.Then do a git clone of your repository, or simply download the zip file of your repository from GitHub and extract it.
+2. Then do a git clone of your repository, or simply download the zip file of your repository from GitHub and extract it.
-3.Copy the project in the new folder created after cloning.
+3. Copy this project in the new folder created after cloning.

-Add all the changes you want.
+4. Add all the changes you want.

-Then execute these commands:
+5. Then execute these commands.
    `git add .

     git commit -m "[mandatory commit message]"

-git push [url to your repository] master/main `
+    git push [url to your repository] master/main`.
-4.Now your commit will be successfully pushed to the main branch of your GitHub repository.
+6. Now your commit will be successfully pushed to the main branch of your GitHub repository.